-Sales of tickets open to all members of the University will be held on Thursday and Friday, June 5 and 6.
-The price of tickets will be as follows: Yard tickets, 25 cents each; Memorial tickets, $1.50 each; Sanders tickets, $2.00 each; Statue tickets, $2.00 each.
+Sales of tickets open to all members of the University will be held on Thursday and Friday, June 8 and 9.
+The prices of tickets will be as follows: Yard, 25 cents each; Memorial, $1.50 each; Sanders, $2 each; Stadium, $1.50 each.

-Every undergraduate may obtain a free Yard ticket and a free Statue ticket at C. H. Thurston's after June 6.
-These special Statue tickets are not good unless the holder marches with his clase.
+Every undergraduate may obtain a free Yard ticket and a free Stadium ticket at the Co-operative, on and after June 10.
+These special Stadium tickets are not good unless the holder marches with his class.

 Other Class Day notices will appear from time to time in the CRIMSON.
-All communications with the Committee should be between 11 and 1 at the Athletic Office.
-C. H. SCHWEPPE.
-C. A. BARNARD.
-J. H. SHIRK.
+All communications should be addressed to Class Day Committee, Box C, Cambridge.
+CLASS DAY COMMITTEE.